The Enduring Mystery of an 1891 Cecil County Murder

 Deputy du Pont at the Sheriff’s Office.
 He got his start on the Elkton force.
 From the Baltimore Sun – 1969

-This afternoon at the Elkton Diner a group of retired Elkton police officers got together for an informal, long overdue reunion.
-Amidst smiles, waves, and handshakes, and tales of long ago, the sense of camaraderie was obvious as they reminisced about the passage of nearly fifty years.
-And just as if it was yesterday, the professional bond, the friendship, and the shared sense of duty in serving and protecting the community was still there too.
+This afternoon, at the Elkton Diner, a group of retired Elkton police officers got together for an informal, long overdue reunion.
+Amidst smiles, waves, handshakes, and tales of long ago, the sense of camaraderie was obvious as they reminisced about the passage of nearly fifty years.
+And just as if it were yesterday, the professional bond, the friendship, and the shared sense of duty in serving and protecting the community were still there, too.

-Oh sure some of those war stories from long ago haven’t suffered at all from many a recitation.
-But there were also conversations about the era when professionalization of policing got its start in Cecil County as these men each had a direct hand in that.
+Oh, sure, some of those war stories from long ago haven’t suffered from many recitations.
+But there were also conversations about the era when the professionalization of policing got its start in Cecil County, as these men each had a direct hand in that.
 Two of them graduated from the first Maryland Police Training Commission Academy back in 1968, a time when formal schooling for officers was a novel, fresh concept.

 That was the idea of getting them back together since the Historical Society is interested in developing bodies of oral history materials related to local occupations.
 So with the help and encouragement of Detective Willis R. May, one of the first academy graduates, the project around the work of the Elkton Police Department from forty to fifty years ago is taking shape.